mdavezac/benchmark/README.md

 "BM_SetInsert/1024/10",106365,17238.4,8421.53,4.74973e+06,1.18743e+06,
 ```

+The null reporter reports nothing at all.
+It may be usefull when benchmarking mpi applications.

 ## Debug vs Release
 By default, benchmark builds as a debug library.
 You will see a warning in the output when this is the case.
 To build it as a release library instead, use: